Koenkk/zigbee2mqtt.io/docs/devices/MTV300E-UP.md

 ### DimmerStartNightLightMode (composite)
 Start the nightlight mode with the given parameters.
 Can be set by publishing to `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"dimmerStartNightLightModeProp": {"ul_ChildModeStartingDelay": VALUE, "uc_ChildModeBrightnessStart": VALUE, "uc_ChildModeBrightnessEnd": VALUE, "ul_ChildModeRampDuration": VALUE, "ul_ChildModeOnDuration": VALUE, "uc_ChildStep": VALUE}}`
 - `ul_ChildModeStartingDelay` (numeric): Set the starting delay value, used before the start of the nightlight, otherwise use 0xFFFFFFFF to use the one configured in the product.
-Value is in ms. unit is ms
+Value is in ms unit is ms
 - `uc_ChildModeBrightnessStart` (numeric): Set the brightness at the beginning of the ramp, otherwise use 0xFF to use the one configured in the product.
-Value is in %. unit is %
+Value is in % unit is %
 - `uc_ChildModeBrightnessEnd` (numeric): Set the brightness at the end of the ramp, otherwise use 0xFF to use the one configured in the product.
-Value is in %. unit is %
+Value is in % unit is %
 - `ul_ChildModeRampDuration` (numeric): Set the ramp duration, otherwise use 0xFFFFFFFF to use the one configured in the product.
-Value is in ms. unit is ms
+Value is in ms unit is ms
 - `ul_ChildModeOnDuration` (numeric): Set the total duration of the nightlight, otherwise use 0xFFFFFFFF to use the one configured in the product.
-Value is in ms. unit is ms
+Value is in ms unit is ms
 - `uc_ChildStep` (numeric): Set the step size between each dim, otherwise use 0xFF to use the one configured in the product.
-Value is in %. unit is %
+Value is in % unit is %

 ### Linkquality (numeric)
 Link quality (signal strength).